-The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosure and reporting requirements that are intended to assist current and prospective students and their families to access information about higher education institutions.
+The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosure and reporting requirements that are intended to assist current and prospective students and their families in accessing information about higher education institutions.

 Official statutory sources in which disclosure and reporting requirements are described include:

 In addition, the U.S. Code of Federal Regulations, Chapter 34, Part 668.41 - Student Assistance General Provisions mandate that a Notice of Required Disclosures is provided to all enrolled students on an annual basis and to all prospective students.
 Following is a list of Chapman University required disclosures, summary descriptions, and information to obtain a paper copy of each disclosure.

 Updated: January 11, 2018

 Students interested in learning more about admission eligibility requirements, application filing periods, deadlines and the application process can visit the Office of Admission and select the appropriate student level and student group.

 Students interested in learning more about admission to the Fowler School of Law can visit the Law School Office of Admission.

 The Office of Admission can be reached via email at email@example.com or by calling (714) 997-6711 or (888) CU-APPLY.

 The annual security report is prepared by the Department of Public Safety in cooperation with Residence Life, Student Life and the judicial affairs staff, along with information provided by the Orange Police Department.
 To comply with the federal requirements, the Department of Public Safety collects crime statistics from local police departments, by providing the address of housing or off-campus property either owned or controlled by the University or public property immediately adjacent to campus.